martinvsehrdy/Python_course/README.md

 #### Exercises - fruits
 Lets have list of fruits: "plum", "apple", "pear", "apricot", "grape", "banana"
 * write function that returns fruits that has name shorter than 6
-* write function that returns fruits beggining "a"
+* write function that returns fruits beginning "a"
 * write function that find out if given word is one of our fruit
   - return True or False
 * write function that get 2 list of fruits and return